decentralized-identity/keri/docs/Q-and-A.md

 Because total linear ordering is not needed for a given identifier's event sequencing.
 Only linear order of that identifier's history.
 The history's from other events do not have to be ordered with respect to each other.
 So the secure ordering of a given identifier's history is a completely different class of problem than the secure total ordering of comingled history from multiple identifiers.
 The security demands are less for the former case.
 So the equivalent security may be obtained in other ways.
 While the latter as a side effect of total ordering gives local ordering (per identifier) for free.
 But securing total ordering may be much harder to do.
 So one has to be careful, because it's no longer an apples to apples comparison.
 (_SamMSmith_)

+# Q&A section Root of trust

+## **Q: What do I need to trust in KERI?
+Primary root of trust is KEL not secondary (starts with self cert ID), but then after the first rotation, if any, you must have a KEL.\
+(_SamMSmith_)

+### **Q: What is the difference between a trust basis and a trust domain?
+A trust basis binds controllers, identifiers, and key-pairs.\
+A trust domain is the ecosystem of interactions that rely on a trust basis.

+## ***Q: KERI does not need a blockchain, but how does it establish the root-of-trust that we need for SSI?
+How does the data persist?
+The `KELs` are what establishes the root of trust in `KERI`.
+So you have a `SCI` and a `KEL`.
+The `KEL` is ordered with respect to the SCI by the controller.
+You don't need total ordering with respect to other identifiers to establish the root of trust in `KERI`, because the controller is the one and only, who orders events.\
+In blockchains you have total ordering, which you need for double spend protecting in cryptocurrencies, but not in `KERI`.\
+For people in blockchain this is a bit hard to grasp, but we don’t need hash chained data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.\
+And so I defend myself against `duplicity`.\
+(_SamMSmith_)

+## **Q: Why is end-verifiability such a big thing in KERI?
+In brief: with end-verifiability anyone can verify anywhere at anytime, without the need to trust anyone or anything in between.

+Because any copy of an `end-verifiable` record or log is sufficient, any infrastructure providing a copy is replaceable by any other infrastructure that provides a copy, that is, any infrastructure may do.
+Therefore the infrastructure used to maintain a log of transfer statements is merely a `secondary root-of-trust` for control establishment over the identifier.
+This enables the use of ambient infrastructure to provide a copy of the log.
+The _combination_ of end verifiable logs served by ambient infrastructure _enables_ ambient verifiability, that is, anyone can verify anywhere at anytime.
+This approach exhibits some of the features of certificate transparency and key transparency with end-verifiable event logs but differs in that each identifier has its own chain of events that are rooted in a self-certifying identifier.

 # Q&A section Agencies